lay-it-out/OOPSLA23-Artifact/README.md

 To run all the experiments included in Section 7 of our paper, we have designed a script called `run_tests.py`, which runs all benchmarks in parallel, collect the metrics, and write the metrics in a file.
 This tool supports two command-line options:

+- `--fastest` determines whether only the fastest grammar from each language is being run.
+Once enabled, the evaluation will only be done on grammar #1-3, #2-1, #3-1, #4-1 and #5-4.
+This option cannot be used simultaneously with `--all`.
 - `--all` determines whether benchmarks of SASS and Python grammars are included.
 Without this option, those benchmarks are excluded from running, which is useful if your time for artifact evaluation is limited.
 You can choose to add this flag if you wish.
 - `--timeout` determines how long (in seconds) shall we wait before killing the tool process and recording a case as `TIMEOUT`.
 The default is 3600000 (1000 hours).
 Set this to a lower value if you prefer.